George Bonanno

-George A. Bonanno (/bəˈnænoʊ/ bə-NAN-oh) is a professor of clinical psychology at Teachers College, Columbia University, U.S. He is responsible for introducing the controversial idea of resilience to the study of loss and trauma.
-He is known as a pioneering researcher in the field of bereavement and trauma.
+George A. Bonanno (/bəˈnænoʊ/ bə-NAN-oh) is a professor of clinical psychology at Teachers College, Columbia University, U.S. He introduced the controversial idea of resilience to the study of loss and trauma.
+He is known for his research in the field of bereavement and trauma.
 The New York Times on February 15, 2011, stated that the current science of bereavement has been "driven primarily" by Bonanno.
 Scientific American summarized a main finding of his work, "The ability to rebound remains the norm throughout adult life."
 Bonanno has been honored with several major awards for his work.

-Contributions to the field

-Bonanno's contributions to the field are summarized in his books, The Other Side of Sadness: What the New Science of Bereavement Tells Us About Life After a Loss, and The End of Trauma: How the New Science of Resilience is Changing How We Think About PTSD.
+Work